nicopranama/studys/README.md

 # Studys

 **Studys** is a simple student management system that helps organize and manage student records more efficiently.
-It replaces manual record-keeping with a digital solution that allows faster search, easier updates, and reduced.
+It replaces manual record-keeping with a digital solution that allows faster search, easier updates, and reduced errors.

 ## Features
 - **Add Student**: Store new student records (NIM, Name, Email, Address)